List of DOS commands: EXE2BIN

 Converts an executable (.exe) file into a binary file with the extension .com, which is a memory image of the program.

 The size of the resident code and data sections combined in the input .exe file must be less than 64 KB.
 The file must also have no stack segment.

 The command is available in MS-DOS versions 1 through 5.
 It is available separately for version 6 on the Supplemental Disk.

 EXIT

 Exits the current command processor.
 If the exit is used at the primary command, it has no effect unless in a DOS window under Microsoft Windows, in which case the window is closed and the user returns to the desktop.

 The command is available in MS-DOS versions 2 and later.

 EXPAND

 The Microsoft File Expansion Utility is used to uncompress one or more compressed cabinet files (.CAB).
 The command dates back to 1990 and was supplied on floppy disc for MS-DOS versions 5 and later.

 FAKEMOUS

-FAKEMOUS is an IBM PS/2 mouse utility used with AccessDOS.
+An IBM PS/2 mouse utility used with AccessDOS.
 It is included on the MS-DOS 6 Supplemental Disk.